 Please use this identifier to cite or link to this item:

 |Title:||Efficacious, effective, and embedded interventions: Implementation research in infectious disease control|

 |Citation:||BMC Public Health.
 8(34): 1-6|

-School of Health Sciences and Social Care Research Papers
+Dept of Clinical Sciences Research Papers

 Items in BURA are protected by copyright, with all rights reserved, unless otherwise indicated.